 Sleep disorders are more common among returning veterans than they are in the general public.
-One study foundthat approximately 54% of military personnel that have served since September 11, 2001 have reported experiencing insomnia, compared to 22% reported by civilians.
+One study found that approximately 54% of military personnel that has served since September 11, 2001, have reported experiencing insomnia, compared to 22% reported by civilians.

-There are a number of contributing factors which makes reports of insomnia and other sleep disorders more prevalent among veterans than civilians such as:
+There are several contributing factors that makes reports of insomnia and other sleep disorders more prevalent among veterans than civilians such as:

 Irregular work shift schedules both during deployment and at home